w3f/polkadot-wiki/docs/learn/learn-hyperbridge.md

 Interoperability is the core vision of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} technology.
 Through years of blockchain development, much effort has been put into making a secure interoperability solution between blockchains.

-With that vision in mind, Hyperbridge (short for hyper-scalable bridge) is innovated as a cross-chain solution built as an interoperability coprocessor.
+Hyperbridge (short for hyper-scalable bridge) is innovated as a cross-chain solution built as an interoperability coprocessor.
 Hyperbridge is crafted to scale cryptographically secure, consensus, and state-proof-based interoperability across all blockchains.
-Before diving deeper into the core technology of the Hyperbridge, let's go through a first few foundational concepts.

 ## Coprocessor Model